How to Obtain the Right License for Different Music Uses

 Audiobooks

-Music use in audiobooks is not covered under the compulsory mechanical license (17 U.S.C. § 115).
+Music use in audiobooks may not be covered under the compulsory mechanical license (17 U.S.C. § 115).
 You’ll need to request permission from:

 - The music publisher (for the composition)